-- Students shall demonstrate satisfactory progress in reading and mathematics as measured by state assessments and locally determined criteria. - Third Grade to emphasize the importance of being able to read on grade level by the end of third grade, the State of Florida has mandated that any third grade student who scores Level 1 on the reading portion of FSA must be retained unless he/she meets the criteria for Good Cause Promotion.
+- Students shall demonstrate satisfactory progress in reading and mathematics as measured by state assessments and locally determined criteria. - Third Grade to emphasize the importance of being able to read on grade level by the end of third grade, the State of Florida has mandated that any third grade student.